 In addition to the Seneca, SkyView HDX is currently approved for installation into nearly 600 piston single aircraft models, with autopilots available for many C172 and Bonanza model aircraft.
 Dynon expects further approvals for both single and twin-engine aircraft in the coming months.
 In-progress aircraft/autopilot approvals include additional Bonanza models, C182, Beechcraft Baron, and the Mooney M20.
 See http://www.dynoncertified.com/aml.php for the estimated timeline for future approvals.

 Pricing and Availability

-Base SkyView HDX equipment configurations start at $7630.
-STC pricing for all aircraft models in the AML expansion is $2,000.
 Dynon Certified products are available through a nationwide network of Dynon Authorized Installation Centers.
-Pilots can also opt to buy directly from Dynon and have it installed at their preferred avionics shop or by an A&P/IA.
+Pilots can also opt to buy directly from Dynon and install it at their preferred avionics shop or by an A&P/IA.

 For more information, visit www.dynoncertified.com.